Have you scheduled your breast reduction surgery and are now planning for your recovery?

 Weeks 2-3

 Once you no longer require prescription pain medications for discomfort, you can return to work.
 Most patients go back to work on their second week of recovery.
-Keep in mind you’ll still need to be wearing a surgical bra and paying attention to your activity.
+Keep in mind you’ll still need to be wearing a compression bra and paying attention to your activity.

-Perform only light activities for the first weeks of your breast reduction recovery.
-Short, easy walks are good.
-Never stretch, reach, or strain your upper body, and do not lift anything heavy.
-Because this includes avoiding lifting children and babies, if you have kids, you’ll need to arrange for help at home.
+Never stretch, reach, or strain your upper body, and no heavy lifting.
+Because this includes avoiding lifting children and babies, most patients who have kids arrange for help at home.

 Weeks 4-5